profsmith89/ctps/_sources/chap04.md

 If you run the script as is, it reports a status code of 200.
 How can we make it generate a 404 status code?

-If we search the Internet for "HTTP status 404 Not Found" we learn that it is a shorthand for "[the server cannot find the requested resource](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)."
-Recall that "requested resource" in this context refers to the path portion of our URL, which was supposed to take us to a resource controlled by this server.
+If we search the Internet for "HTTP status 404 Not Found" we learn that it is a shorthand for "the server cannot find the requested resource."[^fn11] Recall that "requested resource" in this context refers to the path portion of our URL, which was supposed to take us to a resource controlled by this server.
 Ok, let's test that.
 What happens if we put garbage in the path?
 In particular, let's change this value from `'/w/api.php'` to `'/asdfghjasdfghj/api.php'` and rerun `qweb4.py`.

 ```{admonition} You Try It
 Switch which assignment to `path` is commented out in `qweb4.py` and run it.